MicrosoftDocs/entra-docs/docs/identity/monitoring-health/reference-log-latency.md

 ## Reporting latency factors

 Many factors influence the latency of reporting data.
 The type of data, the amount of data, and the infrastructure that the reporting tools are built on can all influence latency.
-If there's a delay in the underlying infrastructure, Azure AD reports may experience a delay in reporting data.
+If there's a delay in the underlying infrastructure, Microsoft Entra reports might experience a delay in reporting data.

 One key factor in log latency is the path that the data travels from the source event to the logs in the Microsoft Entra admin center.
 Log data travels through the following systems before it appears in the logs.